reactide/reactide/README.md

 </p>

 ## Get right to coding
 Reactide runs an integrated Node server and custom browser simulator.
-Configuring servers and build-tools are eliminated, and hot module reloading is offered right out of the box.
+Configuring servers and build-tools is eliminated, and hot module reloading is offered right out of the box.
 Projects developed in Reactide are build-tool agnostic.
 As projects evolve, the developer only needs to add necessary dependencies without having to make decisions before coding has started.

 ## State flow visualization
 Managing state across a complex web of React components is the biggest pain point of developing React apps.
 Reactide offers the first visual editing solution for today's most powerful visual UI engine.
 By navigating through a live representation of  the architecture of a project, developers can quickly identify and jump to relevant components and edit them on the fly.